-The VCP is a countywide program that monitors and controls vectors and the diseases that they carry.
-The VCP has been reducing and controlling mosquitoes and other vectors since the 1930’s.
+The VCP is a countywide program that monitors vectors and the diseases that they carry.
+The VCP has been reducing and controlling mosquitoes since the 1930’s.

 1. Protects public health by surveying for diseases carried by vectors.

-2. Controls and reduces peoples’ exposure to vectors and human diseases.
+2. Reduces peoples’ exposure to vectors and human diseases.

 3. Responds to public requests for vector inspections.